 Why is metadata so valuable for photos?

 Without metadata, sorting and organizing images would be difficult.
-I think most would agree that even small numbers of image files can easily become cluttered without a bit of organizational efforts.
+Even a small number of image files can become cluttered without a bit of organizational efforts.
 When the amount of images is multiplied, there’s potential for disaster.
 Metadata gives users the power to quickly organize photos using specific data categories like topic, size, date or author.
 This in turn makes the images more retrievable, sorting them into more specific groups.
 This might not be as important for someone sorting birthday photos, but a large company keeping branded images will be very grateful.